poole/poole/_posts/2018-10-08-self-arrow.md

 //                                           ^
 ```

-This "`b.type` with underlying type `C`" mismatch means basicaly the compiler is telling you that `b` is not of `B` type but `C`, and `that` function is expecting a `B` value, as we requested it.
+This "`b.type` with underlying type `C`" mismatch means basicaly the compiler is telling you that `b` is not of `B` type but of `C`, and `that` function is expecting a `B` value, as we requested it to be.
 Can you spot the problem there?

 You are calling `this.apply(a)`, but.. who is `this`?
 By the fact the compiller is telling you that `this.apply(a)` is returning something with a `C`value there, I believe you can get what it is trying to call: the inner `apply` method.
-`this`, in the inner function's context, means that same object, not any outer trait. it is shadowing the outer `this`.
+`this`, in the inner function's context, means that same object, not any outer trait.
+It is shadowing the outer `this`.

 And how do you get to the outer trait's apply?
 You've got it: aliase `this`to something else in the outer trait's context.